 Public Transportation in Copenhagen

-If you are planning to use public transport for most of your time at Copenhagen, it’s wise to invest in a City Pass or a Copenhagen Card.
+If you are planning to use public transport for most of your time in Copenhagen, it’s wise to invest in a City Pass or a Copenhagen Card.

-What all is included with the Copenhagen Card?
+What is included with the Copenhagen Card?
 Check here.

-You might find them expensive but believe me, they do save a lot of money, time and hassle.
+Okay.
+You might find them expensive but believe me, they do save a lot of money, time, and hassle.
 The exploration becomes easy without having to run around to buy tickets every time and paying for them in DKK!

 You might want to install the Copenhagen City Card app.

-Anyway, we committed a crime of renting a Europcar to travel in and around Copenhagen.
+Anyway, we committed the crime of renting a car to travel in and around Copenhagen.
 It certainly saved us money because we shared expenses with another family traveling with us.

 I’d not recommend you to rent a car in Copenhagen.
 Parking isn’t easy to find and if you find one, it costs you a lot.